Instructor Carolien Moors talks about her career promoting emotional and psychological well-being in the workplace and beyond

 Moors began using business and psychological insights to help organizations navigate change 30 years ago in Europe, where she received master’s degrees in clinical psychology, ortho-pedagogiek (related to child psychology), and industrial psychology.

 “Everyone I work with is dealing with the impact of change,” Moors says about coaching leaders and teams in manufacturing, food, health care, energy, education, and hospitality.
 “Change can include such things as new IT, restructuring, downsizing, growing, new HR procedures, culture change, providing new service or products, or adjusting to crises such as the current pandemic.
 I combine cognitive psychology, emotional intelligence, neuroscience, and leadership research to help guide people through the transitions that come with change.”

-Moors applies her particular expertise to four professional development courses she teaches for the University of Minnesota College of Continuing and Professional Studies: Leading Change, Transitions, and People; Coaching for Excellence; Managing Your Priorities, Time, and Energy; and the newly developed Strategic and Mindful Communications.
+Moors applies her particular expertise to four professional development courses she teaches for the University of Minnesota College of Continuing and Professional Studies: Leading Change, Transitions, and People; Coaching for Excellence; Managing Your Priorities, Time, and Energy; and Strategic and Mindful Communications.
 In all cases, she shares both hard and soft skills.

 “In class, I present the models, best practices, and pitfalls I’ve learned from my continuing education and from my numerous experiences working in different industries and cultures,” says Moors.
 “We connect with real-life situations and, in small groups, apply some of the models and questions to individuals’ own situations.
 One example is practicing how to overcome resistance to change.
 I will take on the role of the resistor and demonstrate ways to approach that person who is resisting by asking meaningful and mindful questions.
 We also discuss questions that the manager or supervisor should be asking themselves, such as ‘how can I better hear what the most important concerns are’ and ‘how may I possibly be contributing to the dysfunction’.”